question-icon

 Hello once again ma'am.

-Any foreign body lodged either permanently or temporarily into the human body can result in a reaction either allergic (due to the foreign body itself) or possibly an infection resulting from the foreign body not being sterile.
+Any foreign body into the human body can result in a reaction either allergic (due to the foreign body itself) or possibly an infection resulting from the foreign body not being sterile.

-So the first thing a doctor would do is to clean the region and apply a topical antibiotic like neosporin to prevent an infection and also initiate you on anti-histamines if at all this is a hypersensitivty reaction.
-As you do not wish to take anti-histamines (which are actually harmless ma'am), then you could go about cleaning the region, applying neosporin and apply a sterile dressing for 2-3 days (changing the dressing everyday).
+So the first step would be to apply a topical antibiotic like Neosporin to prevent an infection and initiate anti-histamines.
+As you do not wish to take anti-histamines (which are actually harmless ma'am), then you could go about cleaning the region, applying Neosporin and apply a sterile dressing for 2-3 days (changing the dressing everyday).
+Incase symptoms persist kindly get it examined by a doctor.

 Best wishes.